FELINE VETERINARY DIETS

 Our serological food test results can be helpful both when selecting a suitable home-cooked diet or commercial pet food.
 The veterinary diet selection tool below was compiled to provide guidance on the best feline commercial pet foods available, depending on your food test results.
 Further information with regards to the interpretation of our food test results can be found here.

-This database was kindly sponsored by: Hill’s, Royal Canin, Virbac, Purina, James Wellbeloved and Fish4Cats.
+This database was kindly sponsored by: Hill’s Pet Nutrition, Royal Canin, James Wellbeloved, Burns Natural Food for Pets, Vetruus and Virbac.

 - Tick the food types that you want to be listed i.e. wet food and/or dry food.